isabelanyc/Fake-Job-Posting-Prediction/README.md

       - K-Nearest Neighbor
       - Passive Aggressive Classifier
    - Each model was hyperparameter tuned using **GridSearchCV** and a 5 fold cross validation.

-A report and presentation for this project can be found in `reports`.

 ## Results